 To counteract this, it is important that the kitchen is kept light to eliminate visual theft.
 Using open shelving is one way to introduce more light into your kitchen as well as utilising the wall space which may have previously been left bare.
 Floating shelves and glass doors add a stylish and contemporary way to display crockery or glassware.

 One thing to remember when choosing open shelving in small kitchens is to stick to a cohesive colour palette and to display items which are similar in design, in order to minimise any clutter and make the room feel bigger than it actually is.

-Try paring a white wall with an all white dinner set, for a modern look which disappears straight into its background.
+Try pairing a white wall with an all-white dinner set, for a modern look which disappears straight into its background.

 Tip 6 - Plinth Drawers

 Do you have unused space underneath your cabinets?
 Why waste it?
 Make the most of the space by installing Plinth drawers in the void between the floor and your cabinets and use them to store items such as oven trays, tea towels, unused crockery, cookbooks and anything else that would be easily store-able within them.

 Greentree modern stylish Kitchens in North Wales use some of these special drawers.
 Plinth drawers are new and innovative, and can help transform a small crowded space into a resourceful and stylish one.
 Plinth drawers are available in many manufacturers, including Howdens, Hafele, Daro and more.

 Use every bit of your space by using ceiling-high cabinets and shelves.
 If your floor space is limited, wall space can make up for it!
 Why use halfhearted, short cabinets when it is possible to store so much more in larger ones?
 Place rarely used items or appliances on the higher shelving in order to quell your clutter, without having to get rid of absolutely everything!